ryandebraalsnhu/ryandebraalsnhu.github.io/index.md

 Whenever possible I try to employ a "fail fast" philosophy, which is sometimes known as "defensive programming".

-Whenever I write code, I immedietly try to determine if the data is valid.
+Whenever I write code, I immediately try to determine if the data is valid.
 If it isn't, I stop working with it immediately and return a well formatted exception.
 It is pointless to try to "shove bad data" through the business logic.

 I've often seen code online that looks like this: